JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - turns out the api endpooint needs to be pokemon-species not /pokemon

+- [action] added id to `egg_groups.json` file
+- [action] added data-utils.py to prepare json files for pokemon data in better format and to avoid regular api calls to pokeapi

 ## things to learn / user stories

 ### As a user I want to search for a pokemon and return the list of pokemon that it can breed with